idelchi/envprof/README.md

 Inheritance is resolved in order: later profiles override earlier ones.
 `dotenv` files have the lowest priority and load first, before applying profile layers.

-As an example, running `envprof export dev .env` with the previous YAML definition as well as a sample `secrets.env`:
+As an example, running `envprof env dev .env` with the previous YAML definition as well as a sample `secrets.env`:

 ```sh